 Foundation appeared to be in overall satisfactory condition.
 Foundation walls were covered/partially covered with paneling/drywall/insulation and were not visible.
 No representation can be made to the conditions of the covered/partially covered walls.
+There are a couple of typical foundation cracks and some tie back holes that have all been professional repaired / sealed due to past water seepage issues.
 Floor appeared to be in overall satisfactory condition.
 No active seepage visible at the time of the inspection.
 No representation can be made to future leaking of the basement walls.
+A handrailing is needed for the lower basement stairs, handrailing is present in the home and vendor advised it will be installed before closing.